BIGJRA/BIGJRA.github.io/rejuv.md

 Now is a good time to do the Sheridan Village Help Quests.
 The help center is in the upper right part of the village.

-HQuest 8: The Hidden Library 2
+### HQuest 8: Hidden Library 2

--   Start outside the help center and talk to the backpacker.

--   Truck to Gearen, then go to the Chrisola Hotel and talk to Karen in front.
+Start outside the help center and talk to the backpacker.
+Truck to Gearen, then go to the Chrisola Hotel and talk to Karen in front.

--   Head to Dr. Jenkel’s lab and watch the scene

--   Go to Gearen Park and talk to Karen.
+Head to Dr. Jenkel’s lab and watch the scene.
+Go to Gearen Park and talk to Karen.
 Enter the library.

--   Pick up the green book behind the pillar at the entrance.

--   Enter the main chamber and pick up the blue book.
+Pick up the green book behind the pillar at the entrance.
+Enter the main chamber and pick up the blue book.
 We can encounter Pokemon here, but there’s only 1 type: **Unown!**

--   Pick up the purple book nearby.
+Pick up the purple book nearby.
 To the right there is a 2-tile space without a bookshelf on the bottom, one tile up from the right one contains an *Ether.*

--   Go right for the orange book and up for the red book.
+Go right for the orange book and up for the red book.
 Also:

 ZCell 009: Hidden Library

 <img src="/assets/media/rejuv/image9.png"
 style="width:6.66667in;height:5.04167in" />

--   Go down.
+Go down.
 Pick up the lime book, and *TM63 Embargo.*

--   Head back up and go all the way up, picking up the sky-blue book.
+Head back up and go all the way up, picking up the sky-blue book.

--   Head up.
+Head up.
 Next to the door, there are candle things.
 The second from the top on the right contains a hidden *Charcoal!*

--   Follow Karen into the north room.
+Follow Karen into the north room.
 On the left, pick up the golden book*.* On the right, pick up the lemon book.

--   Now that we have found nine books, head back to where we saw Elgyem flying by earlier.
+Now that we have found nine books, head back to where we saw Elgyem flying by earlier.
 Interact with the bookshelf it’s on and place the books inside.
 A level 1 **Elgyem** will then battle you!

--   Head back into the upper room and talk to Karen.

--   While she’ll get the Mega Ring, you’ll get the *Ancient Book.* This will allow you to read Garufan prophecies.
+Head back into the upper room and talk to Karen.
+While she’ll get the Mega Ring, you’ll get the *Ancient Book.* This will allow you to read Garufan prophecies.
 Check out the ones on the wall, if you’re interested.

--   Head back to Sheridan Village when you’re done and talk to the backpacker.
+Head back to Sheridan Village when you’re done and talk to the backpacker.

--   You can choose to give him the book or not.
+You can choose to give him the book or not.
 I recommend giving him the book since we can get another later, and if you choose to, you’ll get *Blue Moon Ice Cream!*

--   Claim your reward: $950 and *Water Stone*! (+1 Karma, +1 Karen
+Claim your reward: $950 and *Water Stone*! (+1 Karma, +1 Karen Relationship Point)
-    Relationship Point)

-HQuest 9: Stolen Cargo!
+### HQuest 9: Stolen Cargo!

--   Use the trucker to get to Gearen City, then go to Oceana Pier.
+Use the trucker to get to Gearen City, then go to Oceana Pier.
 Head to the southeast, then follow the guy into the warehouse.

--   If you try to go north, you’ll get shocked, and your Pokemon will faint.
+If you try to go north, you’ll get shocked, and your Pokemon will faint.
 The key here is to transform the Factory field into Short-Circuit via battling the Electrike trainer in the southwest and getting it to use Discharge.
 Once you’ve done this, head through the middle arrows.

--   Venam will join you for a battle.
+Venam will join you for a battle.
 Once you’ve won, she’ll leave.

--   Before we leave the warehouse, interact with the panel to switch the direction of the middle tile, then head right.
+Before we leave the warehouse, interact with the panel to switch the direction of the middle tile, then head right.
 Grab *TM09 Venoshock* then head back to Sheridan.

--   Claim your reward: $950 and five *GourmetTreats*. (+1 Karma, +1
-    Venam Relationship Point)
+Claim your reward: $950 and five *GourmetTreats*. (+1 Karma, +1 Venam Relationship Point)

-HQuest 10: Trade Me!
+### HQuest 10: Trade Me!

--   First, grab one Aipom from your PC.
+First, grab one Aipom from your PC.
 If you didn’t get one yet, go to Route 2 and interact with them.
 Then go to Sheridan Arena.

--   Talk to the girl with blue hair, then trade for **Pancham.**
+Talk to the girl with blue hair, then trade for **Pancham.**

--   Claim your reward: $1,920 and *Rare Candy*! (+1 Karma)
+Claim your reward: $1,920 and *Rare Candy*! (+1 Karma)

-HQuest 11: Fetch an Item!
+### HQuest 11: Fetch an Item!

--   Start by heading through Amethyst Cave to Route 2.
+Start by heading through Amethyst Cave to Route 2.

--   Pick up one of the blue item balls.
+Pick up one of the blue item balls.
 If you have 50,000, you’re welcome to pay for the item, but if not, you’ll get teleported to the THIEF’S DUNGEON!

--   After talking to the grunt and getting out, memorize the map on the wall.
+After talking to the grunt and getting out, memorize the map on the wall.
 If you don’t take the path outlined, you will get destroyed… Enter the door that corresponds to yellow to get an *Ice Stone,* or *Dusk Stone* depending on random chance.

--   Escape, and return to the help center.
+Escape, and return to the help center.
 Talk to the guy to get *Blue Moon Ice Cream.*

--   Claim your reward: $1890, Casteliacone! (+1 Karma)
+Claim your reward: $1890, Casteliacone! (+1 Karma)

-HQuest 12: Battle Request 2
+### HQuest 12: Battle Request 2

 Prepare your team and talk to Novae at the inn at night.

 Wanderer Novae and Dancer Rorim B (Forest Field)

 -   Charjabug, Level 24. @ Mental Herb.
     -   Spark
     -   Acrobatics
     -   Dig
     -   Crunch
 -   Galarian Mr. Mime, Level 24.
     -   Teeter Dance
     -   Icy Wind
     -   Disarming Voice
     -   Psybeam
 -   Oricorio Sensu, Level 24. @ Maranga Berry.
     -   Feather Dance
     -   Teeter Dance
     -   Air Cutter
     -   Revelation Dance
 -   Lombre, Level 25. @ Mystic Water.
     -   Hypnosis
     -   Rock Tomb
     -   Bulldoze
     -   Giga Drain
 -   Passimian, Level 25. @ Fighting Gem.
     -   Rock Tomb
     -   Bulldoze
     -   Low Sweep
     -   Work Up
 -   Trumbeak, Level 25.
     -   Fury Attack
     -   Rock Smash
     -   Pluck
     -   Rock Blast

 This is a tough one, two of her party members are already fully evolved